SALVINIA WEEVIL REARING FACILITIES

 While a number of management options are needed to control giant salvinia, biological control, through the use salvinia weevils, is now recognized as the one option that has to be included for lakes such as Caddo Lake.
 It is simply not possible to get herbicide spray into the heavily forested areas of the lake, where giant salvinia can maintain a strong nursery to spread to other parts of the lake.
 Weevils can get into those back water and swampy areas.

 The use of weevils has proven successful in Australia and parts of southern Louisiana.
 The weevils are not, however, cold tolerant and they can be a challenge to grow and maintain on lakes as far north as Caddo Lake in Texas and Lake Bistineau in Louisiana.
-Thus, greenhouses with shallow tanks for rearing salvinia weevils are needed to maintain significant numbers of weevils during periods of winter freezes.
+Thus, greenhouses with shallow tanks for rearing Salvinia weevils are needed to maintain significant numbers of weevils during periods of winter freezes.
+The greenhouse needs to have the exact conditions for weevils to prosper, that is why using the correct greenhouse plastic will achieve this.

-In 2014, a second greenhouse was constructed in Uncertain, Texas as a production facility to allow large scale release of salvinia weevils on Caddo Lake.
-Research is also a part of that facility’s mission.
-It is operated by the new non-profit organization, the Caddo Biocontrol Alliance, with funds provided by CLI, the Greater Caddo Lake Association of Texas, Harrison County, the City of Uncertain, the Cypress Valley Navigation District, the Texas Parks and Wildlife Department and inidividuals.
+In 2014, a second greenhouse was constructed in Uncertain, Texas as a production facility to allow large scale release of Salvinia weevils on Caddo Lake.
+The facility had to be designed and constructed using mechanical engineering to create a consistent and controlled environment within the facility, to allow for the production and thorough research of weevils.
+Research is also a heavy part of that facility’s mission.
+It is operated by the new non-profit organization, the Caddo Biocontrol Alliance, with funds provided by CLI, the Greater Caddo Lake Association of Texas, Harrison County, the City of Uncertain, the Cypress Valley Navigation District, the Texas Parks, and Wildlife Department and individuals.

-The new production greenhouse has been named for Morley Hudson, whose family provided a large contribution to make construction of the greenhouse possible.
+The new production greenhouse has been named for Morley Hudson, whose family provided a large contribution to make the construction of the greenhouse possible.
+Multiple commercial greenhouses like this one and the ones that have recently been constructed can prove to be pivotal in any further research that needs to be continued when working with the production of weevils.
 The goal of the operation for 2015 is to release 165,000 weevils.

 Because of its location, the Morley Hudson greenhouse provides a good opportunity to expand the public’s understanding of the invasive species that are on Caddo Lake and the management tools, such as weevils, that need to be used.